Pyrlang/Pyrlang/docs/source/getting_started.rst

     automatically by sending to a remote name using tuple format ``{Name, Node}`` or sending to a remote pid (if you have it).

-You can initiate the connection between nodes from Erlang side.
-To do this, on Erlang side you can use ``net_adm:ping``.
+You can initiate the connection between nodes from Erlang side in a different way.
+To do this on Erlang side you can use ``net_adm:ping``.

 .. code-block:: erlang